ankane/slowpoke/README.md

     statement_timeout: 250 # ms
 ```

-To use a different statement timeout for migrations, set: [master]
+To use a different statement timeout for migrations, set:

 ```ruby
 ENV["MIGRATION_STATEMENT_TIMEOUT"] = 60000 # ms